znly/gloo/docs/cli/glooctl_edit_route_externalauth.md

       --consul-root-key string     key prefix for for Consul key-value storage. (default "gloo") --consul-scheme string       URI scheme for the Consul server.
 Use with --use-consul (default "http") --consul-token string        Token is used to provide a per-request ACL token which overrides the agent's default token.
 Use with --use-consul
-  -i, --interactive                use interactive mode
+  -x, --index uint32               edit the route with this index in the virtual service route list -i, --interactive                use interactive mode
       --name string                name of the resource to read or write -n, --namespace string           namespace for reading or writing resources (default "gloo-system")